 Just get divorced.
 Forget about a trial separation.

 Being honest with your spouse, of course, can be rough – especially if you haven’t had the courage to be honest for a long time.
 Or ever.

 Being honest takes work.
 It takes guts.
 It may even take professional help.
 (Hence, another reason to get a therapist!)
 But it is an absolute must if you want your trial separation to be anything other than a ginormous, painful waste of time.

 Now, here’s the bad news.
 You can’t just be honest with your spouse.
 You have to be honest with yourself, too.

 Yeah.
 I know.

 You may have been telling yourself for years that everything was going to work out fine.
 Or, maybe you convinced yourself that you “should” want to save your marriage.
 But, deep down, you know you just want out.
 Or maybe not.

 Whatever the truth is, now is the time to face it.
 In the end, that’s the only way you’ll ever create a marriage that’s worth saving.

-Need help figuring out whether to stay married or get divorced?
-CLICK THE BUTTON BELOW to get your FREE E-Book:
+Need help navigating a trial separation?
+CLICK THE BUTTON BELOW to get your FREE Trial Separation Checklist now.